jdmonin/JSettlers2/doc/Readme.developer.md

 don't have that summary).

 When submitting patches, please send pull requests or use unified diff (`-ur`) format.

-For more information about the AI, please see the "Robots (AI)" section and Robert S Thomas' dissertation.

-For more information about the board coordinates, see the dissertation appendix A, or javadocs in `soc.game.SOCBoard`, and `/docs/hexcoord.gif` and `hexcoord-6player.gif`.
-To show piece coordinates in the board's tooltips, in the game window chat box type:
-`=*= showcoords`  To no longer show those coordinates, type: `=*= hidecoords`

 The client's structure was refactored in 2.0 by Paul Bilnoski.
 Paul's description of this work: